deis/workflow/src/quickstart/provider/azure-acs/boot.md

   --ssh-key-value @/home/myusername/.ssh/id_rsa.pub
 ```

-> Note: When `az acs create` starts, the provisioning process runs in the background by first creating a service principal and then waiting for AAD role to propagate.
+> Note: When `az acs create` starts, the provisioning process runs in the background by first creating a service principal named ${SERVICE_NAME} assigned appropriate permissions.
 After a few minutes the `az` command should return with information about the deployment created as shown below.

 ```
 {